alonsoJASL/scripts_cemrg_4ch/README.md

 (hard-coded tags replaced by .json files in CemrgApp implementation)

-7) From seg_scripts,\
+7) From seg_scripts,
+   '''
-    'python find_origin_and_spacing.py [/heart_folder/segmentations]'
+   python find_origin_and_spacing.py [/heart_folder/segmentations]
+   '''
-8) Copy origin and spacing into “origin_spacing.txt” file - MAKE SURE THERE ARE NO COMMAS/QUOTE MARKS/ETC
+9) Copy origin and spacing into “origin_spacing.txt” file - MAKE SURE THERE ARE NO COMMAS/QUOTE MARKS/ETC

-9) Select 3 points for SVC and IVC cylinders (pixel) and save in “points.txt”
+10) Select 3 points for SVC and IVC cylinders (pixel) and save in “points.txt”
-10) Select 3 points for Ao_slicer and for PArt_slicer and save in “points.txt”
+11) Select 3 points for Ao_slicer and for PArt_slicer and save in “points.txt”
     a.
 Note: be careful not to crop the PArt too close to the RV_BP
-11) From seg_scripts,
+12) From seg_scripts,
     'python create_cylinders.py [/heart_folder/segmentations]'

-12) From seg_scripts,
+13) From seg_scripts,
     'python create_svc_ivc.py [/heart_folder/segmentations]'

-13) Select:
+14) Select:
     3 points for SVC_slicer
     1 point for SVC_tip
     3 points for IVC_slicer